All Episodes

 I mean, that's how pathetic I think news reporting has become when we won't ask tough questions to the administration.

-Well, we've asked questions to all sides.
+Well, we've had questions to false.

 That's not fair.

-Do you ask that question, Andrew?
+Do you ask that question, Andrea?

 We have asked that question.